earlzdev/AppUpdater/README.md

 An example of the server-side implementation can be found in the example_backend folder.
 You can integrate the current implementation into your own infrastructure.

+## Feedback

+Feel free to contribute or write an issue.

 ## License